 (1) For each award in force under this Act there shall be a Board of Reference.

-(2) Subject to subsection (5), each Board of Reference shall consist of a Chairman appointed by the Chief Commissioner and an equal number of employers’ and employees’ members nominated and appointed in the manner prescribed, not being more than 2 in number on each side unless the Chief Commissioner, in any particular case or for the purposes of a specified award, approves the appointment of a greater number.
+(2) Subject to subsection (5), each Board of Reference shall consist of a chairman appointed by the Chief Commissioner and an equal number of employers’ and employees’ members nominated and appointed in the manner prescribed, not being more than 2 in number on each side unless the Chief Commissioner, in any particular case or for the purposes of a specified award, approves the appointment of a greater number.

-[(3) and (4) repealed]
+[(3), (4) repealed]

-(5) The Chief Commissioner may appoint a person as Chairman of a Board of Reference —
+(5) The Chief Commissioner may appoint a person as chairman of a Board of Reference —

 (a) for the purpose of dealing with a particular matter; or